Bălan

-According to the census from 2011, Bălan had a population of 5,864, of which 3,625 (61.82%) were Romanians and 2,124 (36.22%) were Hungarians.
-At the 2021 census, the town had a population of 5,414.

 History

 Bălan was the site of iron mining during the 17th century, but by 1702 the iron stores had been depleted.
 The copper deposits were discovered in 1785 by János Opra; production began in 1803, and by 1853 six mines were in operation.
 From that period, the village gradually began to develop into a town.
 Until 1967, Bălan remained part of the commune of Sândominic, finally gaining official town status in 1968.
 In 2006 all mining-related activities were stopped by the Romanian government and nowadays the city is counting on ecotourism and small businesses as main economical activities.